bdnkai/BNsPortfolio/user-planning/user-planning.md

 2) Be able to make stylistic transitions for my modals overlap the main page in an offset manner like the wireframe
 3) Implement a media query for mobile visitors
 Is it possible to make an effective minimalistic page, that can be as effective, or p

+Have a modal minimize button, for when its minimized it'll be a size of a post it note, when all 4 post it notes have been minimized, have a little hidden text/glow text of something clever or creative